Using Microsoft Office

 You can use Microsoft Excel 2011

-for Mac as a fully relational database.
-With Excel 2011 you have
+or Excel 2016 for Mac as a fully relational database.
+With Excel

-the ability to make data tables, data input forms, and reports.
+has the ability to make data tables, data input forms, and

-You can make Structured Query Language (SQL) queries in the
+reports.
+You can make Structured Query Language (SQL) queries

-Office 2011 supports these basic relational database elements:
+Excel for Mac supports these relational database elements:

 Tables: Data